Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-\begin{enumerate} \item If $a=1$ then either $H$ is a blueprint for $\Vmin$ or $H$ fixes a line on $\Vmin$. \item If $a=2$ then $H$ is a blueprint for $\Vmin$. \end{enumerate} \end{prop} \begin{pf} Let $a=1$ firstly, and suppose that $H$ is not a blueprint for $\Vmin$, so in particular the class to which the unipotent $u$ belongs is non-generic, thus cases (xv) to (xvii) from the start of this section.
+\begin{proposition} Suppose that $p=11$.
+If $a=1,2$ then either $H$ is a blueprint for $M(E_7)$ or $H$ stabilizes a line on $M(E_7)$. \end{proposition} \begin{proof} \textbf{Case $a=1$}: If the unipotent class of $\bG$ to which $u$ belongs is generic for $M(E_7)$ then $H$ is a blueprint for $M(E_7)$ by Lemma \ref{lem:genericunipotent}.
+Thus we may assume that $u$ is not generic, so the class to which $u$ belongs is given in cases (\ref{li:pslfirst11}) to (\ref{li:psllast11}) from the start of this section.

 In each case we either have $5^2$ or $10$ in the action of $u$.
-A single block of size $10$ (as $\Vmin$ is self-dual) must come from $5/5$, and for the $5^2$ the indecomposable modules of dimension congruent to $5$ modulo $11$ are $5$ itself, $5,7/3,5,7$ and its dual of dimension $27$, and $3,5,7,9/1,3,5,7,9$ and its dual, of dimension $49$.
-Thus if we are in case (xvi), so $u$ belongs to class $E_6(a_1)$ acting as $11^4,5^2,1^2$, we therefore have $5^{\oplus 2}$ as a summand of $\Vmin\downarrow_H$, or
+A single block of size $10$ (as $M(E_7)$ is self-dual) must come from a self-dual indecomposable module, which must be $5/5$ by Lemma \ref{lem:selfdualsl2p}.
+For the two blocks $5^2$ in the action of $u$, these come from two modules of dimension congruent to $5$ modulo $11$ by Lemma \ref{lem:indJordanblocks}.
+From Proposition \ref{prop:simplesl2p}, we see that these modules are $5$ itself, $5,7/3,5,7$ and its dual, of dimension $27$, and $3,5,7,9/1,3,5,7,9$ and its dual, of dimension $49$.
+Thus if we are in case (\ref{li:pslsecond11}), so $u$ belongs to class $E_6(a_1)$ acting as $11^4,5^2,1^2$, we have a summand $5^{\oplus 2}$ of $M(E_7)\downarrow_H$, or